 Between those extremes are several common structures: a one-to-two year transition employment agreement, an advisory board role with limited time commitment, an equity rollover that keeps you financially aligned with the business's future performance without requiring operational involvement, and an earnout structure that ties additional compensation to the business meeting performance targets after close.

-Each structure has different implications for your time, your risk, and your tax treatment.
-The right structure depends on what you want from the next chapter of your life, not on what the buyer asks for.
+Each structure has different implications for your time, your risk, your tax treatment, and your control.
+The right structure depends on what you want from the next chapter of your life, not on what the buyer asks for first.

 What Buyers Actually Need from You